 Brother Can You Sparrow Dime? – (Jo Lace, Brian Shovers, Don & Andrea Stierle) Team Report / Species List

 Birdathon requires a day long commitment to bird searching.
 In advance, teams are asked to contact family and friends or local businesses for sponsorship. this can be a set amount or a donation that is determined by the number of species seen during the count.
 On the day of the count teams set out on a 24 hour trek looking for birds to add to their “Big Day” list.
 Teams may also do half day counts or “feeder” counts.
 The idea is to list as many species as possible (wherever you count) and to raise funds for Last Chance Audubon.

 To sponsor a Birdathon Team or to be a team, contact Jo Lace at 443-6640 or at firstname.lastname@example.org

 Where do funds raised from Birdathon go?

-Funds raised from the Birdathon effort support local Helena habitat protection projects.
+Funds raised from the Birdathon effort support local habitat protection and conservation projects.

 Recent projects that LCAS has supported:

 Each year one-half of donations to our annual Birdathon go to Montana Audubon.
 Last year’s donation amounted to $1500 and previous donations topped $1,800.